-- 1. Standard Methods for the Examination of Water and Wastewater, 20th Edition. - 2.
+- 1. Standard Methods for the Examination of Water and Wastewater, 23rd Edition, 2017 - 2.
 Manual on water supply and Treatment, CPHEEO, Ministry of Urban Development, GOI, New Delhi, 2000.

-- 1. to apply different analysis techniques for the measurement of physical and chemical parameters of water and wastewater - 2. to explain the operation and mechanism of different analytical equipments and their advantages and limitations - 3. to relate the theoretical knowledge of sampling and analysis into lab practice - 4. to estimate the concentration of various parameters in water, wastewater, soil and ambient air
+- 1. to apply different analysis techniques for the measurement of physical and chemical parameters of water and wastewater - 2. to explain the operation and mechanism of different analytical equipments and their advantages and limitations - 3. to relate the theoretical knowledge of sampling and analysis into lab practice - 4. to estimate the concentration of various parameters in water, wastewater, and ambient air

 Course Code : CE702

-Title of the Course : Biological Process Design for Wastewater
+Title of the Course : BIOLOGICAL PROCESS DESIGN FOR WASTEWATER

-Treatment
+TREATMENT

-Designation as a : Core
+Designation as a required : Core

-required or elective
+or elective

 Prerequisites : Basic knowledge in wastewater and its treatment

-Contact Hours, Type of ••• 45
+Contact Hours, Type of : 45

 Course

-Course Assessment : Continuous Assessment, Semester Examination
+Course Assessment : Continuous Assessment, End Assessment

 Methods